 - Materials Engineering

-In the beginning of the studies an individual curriculium (individueller Studienplan) is created from subjects of the given catalog:
+In the beginning of the studies an individual curriculium (individueller Studienplan) is drawn up with subjects from the various modules from a given subject catalogue with the following scope:

 |Technical – natural scientific module||At least 18 – Maximum 22 CP|